 Medication-assisted treatment is becoming mainstream, especially for drug and alcohol addiction treatment centers.
 This is good for opiate detox West Palm Beach options and the bridge device.
 Insurance companies are starting to demand document progress showing improvement in the addiction treatment process.
 The medication-assisted treatment provides this, however, to get to the use of Vivitrol, an individual must be completely clean of all opiates.

 Otherwise, the alternative is the use of Suboxone clinics and Doctors.
 While these are effective in treating and saving lives, it is extremely difficult to come off of and stop using.
 Recovery is a life-long journey and all your treatment should be case managed. this should be done by a physician, qualified counselor and addiction professionals guiding your recovery journey.

 The opiate detox West Palm Beach option is also available in some other states across the nation.
-The technology works through neuro-stimulation and is an auricular peripheral nerve field stimulation that connects topically to the patient’s ear, blocking pain signals from getting through the brain.
+The bridge device technology works through neuro-stimulation and is an auricular peripheral nerve field stimulation that connects topically to the patient’s ear, blocking pain signals from getting through the brain.

 The bridge device is cleared by the Food & Drug Administration as a 510(K) this technology it is minimally-invasive, easy to work with, has a proven clinical track record and is making a tremendous improvement to both detox and rehab protocols.